Knox County is named for Henry Knox, who was the first United States Secretary of War.

 Style: Art Deco and Federal

 Description: The building faces east and is a two story dark brown-red colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the town.
+The rectangular shaped building is located on landscaped grounds in the center of Center.
 The east front has a central entrance with glassed porch on the first story.
 On the second story is a large window.
 The base of the building is concrete.
 The roof line is flat.
+The interior has a T-shape floorplan, with steps up from the entry vestibule occupying the stub of the “T”.
+The courtroom is located on the west side of the second story and the furnishings are excellent golden oak Art Deco woodwork with grooved vertical detail.
+Spectator seating, the bar, jury box, judge’s bench, attorneys table, even the court stenographer’s desk, all match.
+Especially notable is the judge’s bench.
+Behind it is a gabled and stepped wood screen with long vertical grooves and carved rosettes.
+Courses consisting of a small vertical pattern adorn the desk, a motif repeated on other judicial furnishings in the room.
+The building houses the County District Court and County Court of the 7th Judicial District.
 In 2013 to 2014 a Courthouse Annex was constructed.
 The architect was Mannes Architects of Yankton, South Dakota and the contractor was RaDec Construction Company Inc. of Hartington.

 Courthouse with addition